Michigan Conference of the United Church of Christ: History

 The United Church of Christ began on June 25, 1957 in the union between the Congregational Christian Churches and the Evangelical and Reformed Church.
 Dr. James E. Wagner, the president of the Evangelical and Reformed General Synod, and Dr. Fred E. Hoskins, the Minister of the Congregational Christian General Council, were elected co-presidents of the new denomination.
 This union was the first step in uniting these denominations a statewide level.

 At the May 22, 1963 Special Meeting, the Michigan-Indiana Synod of the Evangelical and Reformed Church and the Congregational Christian Churches voted to officially become a Conference within the United Church of Christ.
 The first official annual meeting of the Michigan Conference took place in Ann Arbor at the Bethlehem United Church of Christ on May 19–20, 1964.
 Rev. Duane N. Vore was elected as the Conference Minister.

-The Michigan Conference of The United Church of Christ saw lot of changes during their first few years starting out.
+The Michigan Conference of The United Church of Christ saw many changes during their first few years starting out.
 Between 1965 and 1966 the conference center was built on a 16-acre lot on the corner of M-87 and Park Lake Road in East Lansing, Michigan.
 The Conference also came to own Camp Talahi in Howell.

 During the 1970s the Michigan Conference joined with the United Church of Christ nationally to participate in the 17/76 Achievement Fund.
 The goal was to raise 17 million dollars by 1976 to aid six historic AMA Negro Colleges in the South.
 The UCC pledged $470,985 to the cause.
 This decade marked the installation of the second Conference Minister, John Rogers.
 This was one of the many changes in personnel for the Conference, which was accompanied by a welcome change in Conference structure.
 The 12 associations within the Michigan UCC were consolidated into larger, more effective units.

 Staff and structure changes continued into the 1980s.
-A new task force was formed in 1982 titled the “Peace with Power and Justice for All People,” and three new staff members were introduced to the Conference.
+In 1982, a new task force was formed titled the “Peace with Power and Justice for All People,” and three new staff members were introduced to the Conference.
 In 1982 the Rev. Gail M. Hendrix became the Associate Conference Minister for the West Area, Rev. Raymond T. Sparrow became the Associate Conference Minister for Outdoor Ministries and Youth, and Rev. Jimmie L. Sawyer became the Associate Conference Minister for the East Area.